DeveloperLx/macOS_Development_Tutorials_translation/OS X View Controllers Tutorial.md

     </p>
     <p>
-        View controllers are one of the most powerful and useful aspects of architecting an OS X app, and there’s plenty more to learn.
+        View controllers are one of the most powerful and useful aspects of architecting an macOS app, and there’s plenty more to learn.
 However, you’re now equipped with the knowledge to go out there and start playing around building apps — which you should do now!
     </p>